donchodonev/ASP.NET-MVC-Forum/README.md

 * Post Reading
 * Post Updating (by post author)
 * Post Deleting (by post author)
+* Post commenting and viewing done via AJAX and comments API (with anti-CSRF token) (by authenticated users)

 * Validation for all possible user input
 * User-friendly feedback with alert messages where needed